 At St Mary’s we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through implicit teaching for instance e.g. PSCHE, circle time and collective worship and indirectly through the relationships adults have with pupils during the day.

-For those pupils requiring enhanced mental, emotional or social development, we provide the following e.g. access to counsellor, mentor time with member of senior leadership team, external referral to Child and Adolescent Mental Health Service (CAMHS), integrative therapy, circle of friends etc. All children with emotional and social needs will be supported to enable them to develop and mature appropriately.
+For those pupils requiring enhanced mental, emotional or social development, we provide a Learning Mentor service and family therapy groups.
+The school may also make an external referral to Child and Adolescent Mental Health Service (CAMHS) All children with emotional and social needs are supported to enable them to develop and mature appropriately.

-Children with SEND can be more likely to be the victims of bullying, so it is important to ensure that they are able to report any behaviour that concerns them.
+Children with SEND are more likely to be the victims of bullying, so it is important to ensure that they are able to report any behaviour that concerns them.
+The school provides a ‘Bevan’ safe room for all children to talk in a confidential and nurturing environment with an adult.
 They will be provided with safe, supervised places that they can go to during social time.
 Peer support systems are in place as well as regular opportunities for raising awareness of SEND for everyone in the school community.
 Parents are immediately informed should a bullying incident occur.
+A bullying/ behaviour log is maintained and analysed for trends.

-The school has access to an Educational Psychology service for a set number of days per year.
+The school has access to an Educational Psychology Service.

-In addition we have access to Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupils with requirement for direct therapy or advice.
+In addition we have access to Speech and Language Therapy Services /Occupational Therapy Services / Physiotherapy Services.

-We have recently engaged with the Anna Freud service to provide learning mentor support for our children.
+We work alongside The Anna Freud Centre to provide a family therapist weekly.
 The Anna Freud National Centre for Children and Families is a children’s mental health charity with over 60 years’ experience of caring for young minds.
 They aim to support families to build on their own strengths to achieve their goals in life.

-The school is able to make ad hoc requests for advice from the Education Welfare Officer and the School Nurse and Feeding Advice Consultation.
+The school is able to make ad hoc requests for advice from the Education Welfare Officer and the School Nurse as well as Feeding Advice Consultation.

-We also liaise closely with the Single Point of Access (SPA) if there is a safeguarding issue.
+We also liaise closely with the Single Point of Access (SPA) if there is a safeguarding concern.

 Please refer to the ‘Local Offer’ for the full range of professional services offered to support SEND children in this Borough.